i-be-snek/lemmy-util-bot/README.md

 docker build -t lemmy-util-bot:latest .
 ```

-Once built, the bot can start working locally.
+The variables filled in the `.env` file need to be available to the bot at runtime.
+This can be done with docker's `--env-file` option

 ```shell
 # run the docker image
 docker run --env-file .env lemmy-util-bot:latest
 ```

+Once built, the bot can start working locally.
 If some of your variables are missing for the tasks you selected, the script will list these in the log.
 Example:

 ```shell